wlonk/arcadia/rules/the_host.rst

 The counterpart to injustice is desperation.
 Injustice breeds desperation, but the actions that come of desperation can be dangerous, to say the least.
-As the GM, you must also, especially through the actions of the fairy, show a route for the desperate.
+As the Host, you must also, especially through the actions of the fairy, show a route for the desperate.
 When you are out of options, betting on chaos can be the rational bet.